-The 2015 asylum reform has introduced two new reasons for which which it is possible to withdraw refugee status.
+The law foresees two additional reasons for which which it is possible to withdraw refugee status.
 Firstly, the status can be withdrawn if there are serious reasons to consider that the beneficiary is a serious threat for national security.
-The status can also be withdrawn when a beneficiary has been sentenced for a crime related to terrorism or for an offence by 10 years of imprisonment.486
+The status can also be withdrawn when a beneficiary has been sentenced for a crime related to terrorism or for an offence by 10 years of imprisonment.523